-In compliance with N.J.A.C.
-Title 7, Chapter 30 the Middlesex County Mosquito Commission may be applying insecticides for the control of adult mosquito populations on an area-wide basis, as needed, throughout Middlesex County during the period of May 1st, 2017 through October 31st, 2017.
+In compliance with section 9.10 and 9.15 of the New Jersey Pesticide Control Code (N.J.A.C.
+Title 7, Chapter 30), the Middlesex County Mosquito Commission may be applying insecticides for the control of adult mosquito populations on an area-wide basis, as needed, throughout Middlesex County during the period of May 1st, 2020 through October 31st, 2020.
 In order to reduce the number of nuisance and vector mosquitoes in the specified area(s), the following adult mosquito control products will be applied from the ground by truck or handheld equipment and/or by aircraft, all using low volume (LV) or ultra-low volume (ULV) techniques.

 The US Environmental Protection Agency (USEPA) & Rutgers University has approved and recommended